Things you need to be aware of when you are buying or selling Antique / Vintage British Bakelite Telephones.

 1) Is it a British Bakelite Telephone?

-The first thing to be aware of is that there is a massive difference in quality between the classic British made Bakelite telephones and the foreign made versions, which look very similar at first glance.
-This is particularly true of the poor quality Indian versions of these Bakelite telephones made in the 1950's.
+The first thing to be aware of is that there is a massive difference in quality between the classic British made Bakelite rotary dial GPO telephones and the foreign made vintage telephones, which can look very similar at first glance.
+This is particularly true of the poorer quality Indian versions of these Bakelite telephones made for the Indian market in the 1950's.

-Because most of these foreign inferior quality Bakelite Telephones were made in the 1950's and 60's in the same basic shape they look like genuine British telephones.
+Because most of these foreign inferior quality Bakelite Telephones were made in the 1950's and 60's in the same basic shape they look like genuine British GPO telephones.
 They can even be advertised using terms similar to "Genuine 300 series Bakelite Telephones".
-So one tip is "Always ask and check with the seller if the telephone is British, both the case and the handset".
+So one tip is "Always ask and check with the seller if the telephone is actually British, this applies to both the telephone case and the telephone handset".

 The quickest way to identify a British Bakelite telephone is to look at the markings impressed into the Bakelite on the underside of the telephone handset, half way between the mouth piece and the earpiece.
 For more details please select the "Bakelite Handset Markings" page.